 Rios vs Matthysse

 Rundown: What a fight this will be.
 Rios and Matthysse are both huge punchers and good pressure fighters.
-Rios will probably come in as the favourite as he’s still officially undefeated, and the same can be said for Matthysse too if you don’t count the two controversial defeats in his opponent’s hometown.
+Rios will probably come in as the favorite as he’s still officially undefeated, and the same can be said for Matthysse too if you don’t count the two controversial defeats in his opponent’s hometown.

 Both have fought decent competition but Matthysse has been fighting at light welterweight (140lbs) far longer than Rios which gives him a slight advantage in that area.
 However, Rios seems stronger than ever since moving up in weight and stopping Mike Alvarado in a Fight Of The Year candidate.